 Here’s a few other ways to understand the prayer:

 - “Vouchsafe” means to grant something in a gracious manner.
 It is about what God does for us.
 It is at this part in the prayer that we ask for a specific intention, “Through the merits of Our Savior Jesus Christ, and of His Blessed Mother.”

 - This act of trust tells us our desires are safe with God, just as Mary knew God’s desires for her could be trusted — “Let it be done to me according to thy Word,” (Luke 1:38).

-- It calls our attention to the fact that Jesus through His sacrifice saved all, and Mary’s “yes” is a complete adherence to the Father’s will, to His Son’s redemptive work, and to every prompting of the Holy Spirit.
+- It calls our attention to the fact that Jesus, through His sacrifice, saved all.
+Mary’s “yes” is a complete adherence to the Father’s will, Christ’s redemptive work, and to every prompting of the Holy Spirit.
 “By pronouncing her ‘fiat’ at the Annunciation and giving her consent to the Incarnation, Mary was already collaborating with the whole work her Son was to accomplish.
 She is mother wherever he is Savior and head of the Mystical Body.”
 (Catechism of the Catholic Church, 967, 973)

 A True Focus for Advent

 The four weeks of Advent gives us many Catholic traditions to build a reservoir of peace during one of the most hectic times of the year.
 The Christmas Anticipation Prayer helps us focus on what all our Advent preparations mean.
 It gives voice to our deepest desires for our own needs, family, the world, and our Church.

 The prayer invokes the Virgin Mary to be our companion on this blessed journey to the birth of Her Son: Emmanuel, Wonder-Counselor, God the Mighty, and the Prince of Peace.
 (Isaiah 9:6)